matt2ology/csc190-senior-project/191_writing_assignment_response.md

 CSC 191: Senior Project - Part II in Fall 2023), allowing us to manage the project effectively and deliver incremental value.
 These phases included:

-- CSC 190 - Requirements Analysis: conducted thorough research to understand the problem domain and define clear project requirements.
+- **CSC 190 - Requirements Analysis**: conducted thorough research to understand the problem domain and define clear project requirements.
 This phase involved close collaboration with stakeholders to ensure alignment with their needs and expectations.

-- CSC 190 - Design and Architecture: Employing industry best practices, we crafted a robust and scalable architecture that formed the foundation of our solution.
+- **CSC 190 - Design and Architecture**: Employing industry best practices, we crafted a robust and scalable architecture that formed the foundation of our solution.
 This phase included detailed design documents, outlining the system's structure and how various components interacted.

-- CSC 191 - Implementation: Leveraging agile development methodologies, we transitioned from design to implementation.
+- **CSC 191 - Implementation**: Leveraging agile development methodologies, we transitioned from design to implementation.
 Regular sprints, code reviews, and continuous integration ensured that our codebase remained of high quality and aligned with project objectives.

-- CSC 191 - Testing and Quality Assurance: Rigorous testing was integral to our development process.
+- **CSC 191 - Testing and Quality Assurance**: Rigorous testing was integral to our development process.
 We implemented a comprehensive testing strategy, covering unit tests, integration tests, and user acceptance testing to guarantee the reliability and performance of our solution.

-- CSC 191 - Deployment and Optimization: The final phase involved deploying our solution in a real-world environment.
+- **CSC 191 - Deployment and Optimization**: The final phase involved deploying our solution in a real-world environment.
 We closely monitored its performance, gathering user feedback and making iterative improvements to optimize functionality and user experience.